Pre-Hearing Procedure for an Adult Guardianship

 Once a petition is filed with the court, the court must appoint a guardian ad litem to represent the interests of the alleged legally incapacitated person.
 It is the duty of the guardian ad litem to visit the subject of the petition, to advise the subject of the petition of the rights they may have, to discover what position the subject of the petition may be taking regarding the petition and to make a determination as to what action would be in the best interest of the subject of the petition.
 The guardian ad litem may file a written report with the court on a form entitled Acceptance of Appointment and Report of Guardian ad Litem (PC 643).
+The fee of the guardian ad litem is not included in the filing fee to initiate, modify or terminate a case.
+Please be aware that you will receive an additional invoice for the work performed by the guardian ad litem.
 If the subject of the petition objects to the petition in any way, the guardian ad litem should report only that fact to the court.
 The court must then remove the guardian ad litem and appoint an attorney to represent the subject of the petition.
 If the initially appointed guardian ad litem was an attorney, he or she may change roles and continue as the attorney for the subject of the petition.
 The attorney will appear at the hearing to represent the position of the subject of the petition and files no report.

 After the petition is filed with the court, the court may appoint a physician or a mental health professional to examine the subject of the petition and to report to the court.
 They may file such a written report on a form entitled Report of Physician/Mental Health Professional of Alleged Legally Incapacitated Individual (PC 630).
 The court may also appoint a person called a visitor to interview the subject of the petition and investigate placement.